RedisGears/RedisGears/docs/readers.md

 **Output**

 A record is output for each message in the input Stream.
-The record is a dictionary-like structure with the following key:
+The record is a dictionary structure with the following key:

-  * **streamId**: the message's id in the Stream
+  * **id**: the message's id in the Stream
+  * **key**: the stream key name as string
+  * **value**: a python dictionary contains the message

-Additionally, all field-value pairs in the message's data are included as key-value pairs in the record.
+All field-value pairs in the message's data are included as key-value pairs in the record under the _value_ field.

 **Batch Mode**